DoronF3/School-Projects/Nand-to-Tetris/README.md

 ## Notes

-- These projects cover a variety of computer science topics, including hardware simulation, programming, and software development.
+- These projects cover a wide range of computer science topics, providing practical hands-on experience.
-- Feel free to use and modify the provided code for educational purposes.
+- Feel free to modify and experiment with the code for educational purposes.

 ## License